CharlesHawkins/book/README.md

 * -m or --merge-lines will remove single newlines, but keep sequences of two or more newlines.
 This is useful for ebooks that have newlines already "baked in" for each line, as is the case with Gutenberg's plain-text ebooks.
 * -c or --cols is used to set the number of columns.
 The default is 2.
 * -p or --clipboard is used to read text from the system clipboard instead of a file.
 This requires the [pyperclip](https://pypi.org/project/pyperclip/)  Python module.
+* -u or --mouse enables setting your place by clicking the mouse.
+See below for how this works.

 #### Usage and keys
 * You can page forward and backward with the arrows (up/down and left-right both work), or with the vim keys h, j, k, and l (h and k go back a page, j and l go forward).